 - Date published

-Dissing+Weitling is part of the team picked for developing the preliminary project for a suspension bridge solutions for crossing the Sula Fjord and for a suspension bridge across the Halsa Fjord.
+Dissing+Weitling is part of the team developing the preliminary project for four suspension bridge solutions crossing the Sula Fjord, and for one suspension bridge across the Halsa Fjord.

-As bridge design experts, Dissing+Weitling will work together with Aas-Jakobsen, COWI and Multiconsult with Johs Holt to assist the Norwegian Public Roads Administration in developing the best bridge solutions for the E39 where it crosses the Sula Fjord and Halsa Fjord.
-The consultancy team has been awarded five in eight preliminary projects for the two fjord crossings in Møre and Romsdal.
+As bridge design experts, Dissing+Weitling worked together with Aas-Jakobsen, COWI and Multiconsult with Johs Holt to assist the Norwegian Public Roads Administration in developing the 5 best bridge solutions for the E39 where it crosses the Sula Fjord and Halsa Fjord.

 The Sula Fjord spans from Hareid and Sula and measures between 3.5 and 4.0 kilometres in width and down to 450 metres in depth where the bridges will be located.
 The section is exposed to severe winds and waves.